20 Restaurant Marketing Ideas, Tips, and Trends in 2023

 Over time, this will mitigate many negative reviews that would have been sitting online – damaging your reputation – for years to come.

-Likewise, if the customer gives a good rating in the initial message, you can follow up with a message thanking them, and include links to your pages on Yelp, Google, TripAdvisor, or any other online ratings website.
+Likewise, if the guest gives a good rating in the initial message, you can follow up with a message thanking your guest and ask for a positive online review or refer a friend.

-Over time, this will greatly increase the amount of positive ratings and reviews you have online.
-As a result, you’ll see more new customers coming through your doors.
+Over time, this will greatly increase the number of positive ratings and reviews you have online.
+As a result, you’ll see more new guests coming through your doors.

 Customer loyalty programs are enormously popular in restaurants all over the world.

-Owners and operators know this customer-engaging marketing strategy has a potent capability to expand their customer base and extend the overall average lifetime of their customers.
+Owners and operators know this guest-engaging marketing strategy has a potent capability to expand their customer base and extend the overall average lifetime value of their guests.

-When executed properly, a loyalty program can turn your occasional customers into frequent patrons, increase your per-person-average, and elevate your bottom line.
+When executed properly, a loyalty program can turn your occasional guests into frequent patrons, increase your per-person average, and elevate your bottom line.

 The audience may be smaller in terms of your overall marketing efforts, but that shouldn’t discourage you.
-These participants have opted in.
+These participants have opted in and can have the largest impact on your bottom line.

 They expect and are ready to receive your offers, updates, coupons, and messages.
-And they are the ones who are going to actively engage with them.
+These guests want to interact with your brand.

 Are you currently offering a customer loyalty program?
 Is it truly working for your establishment?
 Are you seeing a positive ROI?
 Do you have the means to collect and measure the data that can tell you these things?

-A WiFi marketing and analytics platform can act as your loyalty program.
-For instance, Bloom can track your customer visits for you and can trigger an automatic message with an offer or rating based on individual customer behavior.
+Bloom’s restaurant marketing and customer data platform can act as your loyalty program.
+For instance, Bloom can track your guest visits and online orders for you and can trigger an automatic message with an offer or rating based on individual guest behavior.

 You can send them an automated message once they reach your predetermined visit count, for instance.
 You literally set it and forget it, and Bloom will handle the rest.

-When a customer redeems the offer, Bloom will track that data too.
+When a guest redeems the offer, Bloom will track that data too.
 This allows you to measure the tangible ROI you need to manage your loyalty program effectively.

 Other Online Restaurant Marketing Ideas